 Ariel is a F3, astigmatism corrected, compact, fiberoptics spectrometer for industrial and R&D desktop applications.
 It uses unfolded Czerny-Turner system with 80mm optical bench, torroid mirror for astigmatism correction, SMA 905 fiberoptics input, Gigabit LAN and USB 2 connections and extensive auxilary port functions for communication with other devices.
 It is a rugged spectrometer using fixed optical bench without moving or adjusting parts.

-Ariel spectrometer has low aberration design for the full spectrum that results in clean symmetrical peaks.
-Improved sensitivity at short and near-infrared wavelengths.
-All this coupled with fast integration time, onboard signal conditioning and LAN connectivity make Ariel spectrometer well suited for industrial and R&D applications.
+Ariel fiberoptics spectrometer has low aberration design for the full spectrum.
+The spectrum has clean symmetrical peaks and improved sensitivity at short and near-infrared wavelengths.
+All this coupled with fast integration time, onboard signal conditioning and LAN connectivity make Ariel spectrometer perfectly suited for industrial and R&D applications.

 Wavelength range, nm

 Onboard data conditioning

 Imaging (detector) plane of spectrometer with and without astignatism correction.
 A. Ariel spectrometer B. Same design w/o astigmatism correction.
 C. Design with 600 g/mm (typical for small spectrometers) w/o astigmatism correction